fabrimafe/DSBtimecourse/README.txt

 for MYN in 20000 50000 500000;do # 150000 2000000
 for MYDELAY in '';do #'' _mydelay0.25;do
-for MYINDUCTION in RNP;do #gRNA for mymodel in modelDSBs1i1_3x4 modelDSBs1i1_realimprecise model5i1 modelDSBs1i1_realimpnor11;do
+for MYINDUCTION in RNP;do #gRNA for mymodel in modelDSBs1i1_3x4; do #modelDSBs1i1_realimprecise model5i1 modelDSBs1i1_realimpnor11;do
 for MYTARGET in Psy1 PhyB2.2.nov2021 CRTISO.nov2021 CRTISO.cleanedandnov2021;do #CRTISOcleaned; do #Psy1 CRTISO CRTISO.49and50bp PhyB2.2 PhyB2.1m PhyB2.3m;do # CRTISO0h;do #CRTISO.49and50bp0h PhyB2.1m PhyB2.3m;do
 #for mymodel in modelDSBs1i1_3x4 model5i1 modelDSBs1i1_realnor21 modelDSBs1i1_realimprecise modelDSBs1i1_realimpnor11;do
 #for MYTARGET in Psy1 CRTISO CRTISO.49and50bp PhyB2.2 PhyB2.1m PhyB2.3m;do # CRTISO0h;do #CRTISO.49and50bp0h PhyB2.1m PhyB2.3m;do